ebanh/mmorpg-news-cli-gem/README.md

 ## Installation

-You can install this gem via gem install mmorpg-news-cli-gem.
-The mmorpg-news CLI will be installed and you can run mmorpg-news to get the latest mmorpg news stories from http://massivelyop.com/ in your command line.
+You can install this gem via gem install mmorpg_news.
+The mmorpg_news CLI will be installed and you can run mmorpg_news to get the latest mmorpg news stories from http://massivelyop.com/ in your command line.

 ## Usage

-Run mmorpg-news after installing the gem.
+Run mmorpg_news after installing the gem.

 ## Development